marinct/ng-lightning/src/app/components/colorpicker/docs/API.md

 | `[swatchTabLabel]` | Text for swatch tab of popover. | string | 'Default' |
 | `[customTabLabel]` | Text for custom tab of popover. | string | 'Custom' |
 | `[invalidColorLabel]` | Error message when hex color input is invalid. | string \| TemplateRef | 'Please ensure value is correct' |

+# NGL_COLORPICKER_CONFIG<NglColorpickerConfig>

+Injection token that can be used to specify default options.

+Available properties: `swatchColors`, `variant`